Current Assets Definition

 #1 – Cash and Cash Equivalents

-Look at Microsoft 2007 Balance Sheet Assets – What is the % of cash & short-term investments as a % of “Total Assets”
+Look at Microsoft 2007 Balance Sheet Assets – What is the % of cash & short-term investments as a % of “Total Assets.”

-#2 – Accounts Receivables
+#3 – Accounts Receivables

-The credit given to the customer is known as Accounts Receivables.
-This means that the company has rendered services or deliverd the product to the customer, however, it has not collected the cash fully yet.
+The credit given to the customer is known as Accounts ReceivablesAccounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. .
+It means that the company has rendered services or delivered the product to the customer.
+However, it has not collected the cash fully yet.

 In Colgate, we note the following –